giellalt/lang-smn/smn.md

 make dev
 ```

-Then edit/test as follows:
+Then edit/test as:
 ```
-echo "Sun ij puátá." | sh modes/smngram.mode
+echo "Sun ij puátá." | sh modes/smngram.mode  # from the terminal
 ```

-Hint: There are very many modes in the `modes` folder, look at them.
+Hint: There are very many modes in the modes folder, look at them.

 If you use emacs and have cg-mode installed, you may run analysis with C-c C-i / C-c C-c

 See also [the documentation on grammarchecker testing](https://giellalt.github.io/proof/gramcheck/doc/grammarchecker_testing.html)